 While these agents provide greater functionality and extensibility to the monitoring solution, they also have some disadvantages.
-One of the downsides of agent-based IT monitoring tools is that manual deployment can be tedious and time-consuming.
-Also, the agents may have to be occasionally patched as well as checked for connectivity issues, file corruption, and availability.
+One of the downsides of agent-based software asset management tools is that manual deployment can be tedious and time-consuming.
+Also, the agents may have to be occasionally patched as well as check for connectivity issues, file corruption, and availability.

 Although some solutions support mass deployment, automated upgrades, and agent health monitoring capabilities, they nevertheless add a certain degree of deployment and maintenance overhead.
 They may also have to be factored in when troubleshooting certain issues.
 This can be particularly problematic in large enterprises who operate across different geographical locations and possess a massive inventory of IT assets.

-Agents add to the computing overhead of the target system as well, and can impact performance especially when deployed on aging hardware or systems with limited resources.
+Agents add to the computing overhead of the target system as well and can impact performance especially when deployed on ageing hardware or systems with limited resources.

 Lastly, because the agents have to be installed on target systems and need to connect to a monitoring station, they can raise privacy and security issues.
 If you work in a government agency, a large enterprise with onerous security and privacy policies, or an ITIL-compliant organisation, you might need to go through an extensive approval process before you can proceed in installing agents.